Equidistribution in the space of 3-lattices and Dirichlet-improvable vectors on planar lines: Introduction

 Instead of $g_t$, one may consider more general flows.
 It seems that our method is also applicable to the study of translates by elements in a Weyl chamber, at least for certain cones.
 Then the non-effective version of Theorem 1.1 of \cite{CY19} will be recovered.
 One would also be able to say something about improvability of weighted Dirichlet Theorem, and the readers are referred to \cite{Sha10} for a detailed introduction to this subject.

 One may also ask what happens to other Lie groups, e.g. $G=\SL_n(\R)$ for $n>3$.
 When $n=4$, things already become more complicated.
 Roughly speaking, $\SL_3(\R)$ is small and one does not have many choices of possible intermediate subgroups.
-However, in $\SL_n(\R)$ where $n>3$, there are more possibilities of intermediate subgroups, and a more careful study is needed.
+However, in $\SL_n(\R)$, where $n>3$, there are more possibilities of intermediate subgroups; see the follow-up paper \cite{NimishPengyu} for more details.